 People tend to trust others who are like them – and are therefore especially vulnerable to con men and scammers.

 For example, Larry Bates, together with his wife and two sons, heavily promoted his precious metals business, First American Monetary Consultants, through Christian and Jewish television and radio stations.

 He held conferences and seminars across the U.S., promoted to religious audiences, sowing fear of an imminent economic collapse, and sold the need to invest in precious metals.

 He was a good salesman: Between 2007 and 2013, his customers gave him and his firm more than $87 million.

 But he wasn’t a good steward of their money: According to the Justice Department, he diverted their money to fund his own lifestyle and commodities trading.

-By 2009, the company had already bilked investors of $26 million in unfilled orders for gold and precious metals.
+By 2009, the company had already bilked investors with $26 million in unfilled orders for gold and precious metals.